haberdashPI/Weber.jl/docs/src/stimulus.md

          moment(2s,play,stereo_sound[:,:right]))
 ```

-The functions [`left`](@ref) and [`right`](@ref) serve the same purpose, but can also operate on streams.
+The functions [`left`](@ref) and [`right`](@ref) can also extract the left and right chnanel, but work on both sounds and streams.

 ## Streams

-In addition to the discrete sounds that have been discussed so far, Weber also
-supports sound streams.
-Streams are arbitrarily long: you need not decide when
-they should stop until after they start playing.
-All of the primitives described
-so far can apply to streams, except that streams cannot be indexed.
+In addition to the discrete sounds that have been discussed so far, Weber also supports sound streams.
+Streams are arbitrarily long: you need not decide when they should stop until after they start playing.
+All of the primitives described so far can apply to streams, except that streams cannot be indexed.

 !!! note "Streaming operations are lazy"